NenadGvozdenac/FilmsWebApplications/README.md

 ## Data Model

-We will create two main tables: `users` and `films` to handle user information and the films they have watched, respectively.
+We will create three main tables: `users`, `films` and `watched_films` to handle user information and the films they have watched, respectively.

 1. **`users` Table:**
     - `id` (Primary Key)